Jamie Loran Franco-Zamudio, Ph.D.

 Mobile, Alabama 36608

-Fall 2013 Classes: General Psychology, LEAP, Research Experience I, and Industrial/Organizational Psychology, Independent Study
+Fall 2014 Classes: General Psychology, Psychology of Gender, Industrial/Organizational Psychology, Independent Study

 Intersections of identity, specifically subjective experiences of oppression or discrimination based on race/ethnicity, gender, social class, and sexual orientation.